-In Level 1, you'll be using the following books and we suggest you take a few moments to review the layout of each.
+You'll be using the following books or textbooks and we suggest you take a few moments to review the layout of each.
 Pay attention to the table of contents, the layout of the units and chapters, and the review questions.